The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/cheatsheets/backend-cheatsheet.md

 * The order that you select `FROM` and `JOIN` does not matter
 * The `ON` clause indicates the relationship between the two tables (the `pets.owner_id` column references the `people.id` column)
 * The `WHERE` clause filters down the result.
-* When dealing with mutliple tables, *always* specify the table that a value comes from.
+* When dealing with multiple tables, *always* specify the table that a value comes from.

 ### Many To Many Table